dwyl/learn-qunit/README.md

 and **qunit.css** in the **/resources** directory, but on a "real" project you should use the **CDN** versions (see http://qunitjs.com/ *bottom* of the *homepage* for latest links.)

-We are going to build a **StopWatch** mini web application.
-This is what the end result looks like: (Try it!) https://qunit.herokuapp.com/?coverage=true